-Wet shaving, while a little more time consuming and clunky, is actually better for your skin.
+Wet shaving, while a little more time consuming, is actually better for your skin.
 Despite the scary look, there’s actually less chance of nicks, razor burns, and ingrown hairs when done properly.

 What does “done properly” mean?
 Let’s break it down.

 Step 1) Prep your skin with some hot water or a hot towel.
 If you shave in the shower, then that’s already done for you.
 Follow by applying your shaving soap for a good thorough coverage (we’ll get to this in a bit).